 Lotte Department Store

-Before entering Lotte World there is a large Lotte Department store which start at the subway, goes underground and then rises to several storeys high.
+Before entering Lotte World there is a large Lotte Department store which starts at the subway, goes underground and then rises to several storeys high.
 It was the main shopping centre for those visiting Lotte World before Lotte World Mall was constructed.
 While you can shop duty free here and find some great deals, you’ll probably just pass through on your way to Lotte World.

 Lotte World Mall is probably a better option to stroll around in as its more aesthetically pleasing and trendy, but you may find some great deals here, particularly in the event halls on the floor 9 and 7.
 Take the escalator up if you have some time and see if anything catches your eye.
 Here’s the floor guide.